Frequently askedQuestions

 Personal safety

-In the evening, don’t just walk the streets of a city, village or beach.
+In the evening, don’t just walk the streets of a city, village or remote beaches.

 You’re not allowed to leave the car in the national parks unless the guide permits this.
 Do you have to go to the toilet?
 Then pass this on to your guide so that he can find a safe place for you.